commercionetwork/commercionetwork/docs/nodes/validator-node-installation.md

 Send one token to the first wallet using the following command

 :::warning
-This transaction is expected to be done with an hsm as a device ledger
+This transaction is expected to be done with an hsm as Ledger
 :::

 ```bash